thehalvo/homeostasis/docs/php_integration.md

 ## Testing

-The PHP integration includes comprehensive unit tests that verify the functionality of:
+The PHP integration includes unit tests that verify the functionality of:

 - Error normalization and format conversion
 - Rule-based error detection for various PHP errors